-Dependent upon the situation, an individual with elevated Testosterone may actually be the hero rather than the corrupt leader.
-For example, a person with high Testosterone and a lot of power will likely feel more compelled to help others in a dangerous situation such as a car crash, where as others that have less power and/or less Testosterone may be more likely to act as a bystander, which would be considered the social norm for such a situation.
+Dependent upon the situation, an individual with elevated Testosterone may be the hero rather than the corrupt leader.
+For example, a person with high Testosterone and a lot of power will likely feel more compelled to help others in a dangerous situation such as a car crash, whereas others that have less power and/or less Testosterone may be more likely to act as a bystander, which would be considered the social norm for such a situation.

 How Universal Are These Results in Reality?

 Another professor, Susan Case of Case Western Reserve University in Cleveland, also feels that there are issues with the conclusions drawn by the Swedish research.
-She believes that one major issue is that the students examined were very young as a whole, with the mean age of the participants only around 21.
+She believes that one major concern is that the students examined were very young as a whole, with the mean age of the participants only around 21.
 She finds this average age problematic when trying to assess how Testosterone affects greed at the top of the corporate ladder.